Dorif/fragalyseqt/README.md

 GNU General Public License version 3.

+## How to get it working at *ubuntu/Debian/SUSE/macOS?

+Install python 3.6+ and git in any way that is comfortable to you.
+After this, install PyQt5, pyqthgraph, scipy, biopython and charset-nornmalizer.
+I would recommend you to use pip as universal way to install these things.
+Afterwards just download and run FragalyseQt:

+git clone https://github.com/Dorif/fragalyseqt && cd fragalyseqt/ && python3 main.py

+If you are using something RHEL-based - read next chapters and may the luck be with you.

+## How to get it working at RHEL/Oracle 8+?

+Prepare enviroment to run FragalyseQt:

+sudo yum install python-qt5 git && pip install pyqtgraph charset-normalizer scipy biopython

+Download and run FragalyseQt:

+git clone https://github.com/Dorif/fragalyseqt && cd fragalyseqt/ && python3 main.py

 ## How to get it working at RHEL/CentOS/Oracle/Scientific 7?

 These systems have no PyQt5 in their repos, nor you can install PyQt5 at these systems freshly